Stand up paddle surfing & Stand up paddle boarding

 this is a 1 km paddle from caswell but well worth it.

-If you park at Parkmill and walk over the stream you can paddle all the way
+If you park at Parkmill/ Heritage centre and walk over the road to the stream you can paddle all the way

-down the small river to Three cliffs bay.
-Best at High tide on a paddleboard
+down the small pill to Three cliffs bay.
+Best to do this at Higher spring tides on a Paddleboard

-and only needs a small swell to offer fun beach break waves
+and the beach only needs a small swell to offer fun beach break waves

 the car park at Oxwich.
 Mid to high tide is best.